fastai/course-v3/docs/index.md

 Here are some great choices of platforms.
 Click the link for more information on each, and setup instructions.
 Currently, our recommendations are (see below for details):

 - If you've used a command line before: Google Compute Platform, because they provide $300 free credit, and have everything pre-installed for you
-- If you want to avoid the command-line, try Crestle, Salamander, or Paperspace, which all work great and don't cost much
+- If you want to avoid the command-line, try Crestle, or Paperspace, which both work great and don't cost much
 - If you don't have a credit card to sign up for the above services, use Colab, which is free, but has a few minor rough edges and incompatibilities.

 #### Ready to run: "One-click" Jupyter